fabri1983/titan256c/README.md

 ### 3 Approaches:
 **Pressing START cycles between them**

 **A**.
-Writing 2 u32 vars (4 colors) by CPU to CRAM every scanline.
-That's done 7 times inside the duration of 7 scanlines.
+Interweaving writes of 2 u32 vars (palette colors) and 1 u16 var (BG color for ramp effect), and 4 u32 vars (palette colors), by CPU to CRAM every scanline along the duration of 8 scanlines.
-Also and additional write to BG for the text color ramp effect, only done 3 times in the duration of 7 scanlines.
-Finally in the 8th scanline it writes the last colors to complete the total of 32 colors palette swap.
+This approach has better ramp effect since the change in color happens every other scanline.

 **B**.
 DMA 32 colors (2 palettes) splitted in 3 chunks + 3 BG colors writes for the text color ramp effect.